-The venison patty melt is a luscious sandwich that will easily lure you with its deliciousness.
+The venison patty melt is a luscious sandwich recipe that will easily lure you with its deliciousness.
 It’s a quick sandwich to make yet packs with flavors.

 For this recipe, you should use American cheese instead of Swiss cheese.
 This type of cheese will fit better with the venison since it’s saltier and creamier than Swiss cheese.
 It’s also advised to use toasted rye bread to bring out the best texture of the sandwich.

 The last tip for the best venison patty melt is to caramelize your onions until it turns golden brown.
 That’s when the onions release all the natural sugar and juice that will seep through the sandwich as you’re eating.